 A forum user at LagoonIsFun.com found the ride had been put up for sale in December 2017.
 When the park re-opened in March 2018, everything had been removed except the tower, which was taken down mid-April.
-It’s now sitting in pieces near the Frontage Road waiting for a new home.
+It’s now sitting in pieces in the bone yard waiting for a new home.

 Lincoln, Ivan M. Lagoon hits high speeds onstage.
 Deseret News, 27 May 1994.

 Olympic Bid Timeline.
 Deseret News, 16 Apr 1995.